 Benefits of Zumba

-To reduce the risk of injury, wear cross-trainer or dance shoes that can accommodate quick and fluid lateral movements.
-Wearing running shoes with deep sole treads could result in a knee injury.
-You may feel mild discomfort during and after your first Zumba class due to engaging muscles in novel motions.
-Any greater pain, however, might be a sign of injury and should not be ignored.
+To reduce the risk of injury, wear cross-trainer or dance shoes built for quick and fluid lateral movements.
+Beware that wearing running shoes with deep sole treads, or worn out shoes, could result in a knee injury.
+You may feel mild discomfort during and after your first Zumba class due to engaging muscles you haven't in a while.
+Any greater pain, however, might be a sign of injury and should be treated immediately.